BurkovBA/BurkovBA.github.io/content/blog/2022-12-31-1/index.md

 inner structure in them and producing new data points (e.g. new images), which bear the properties of the training data set.

 Since its inception in the late 2013 **Variational Autoencoder (VAE)** has become one of two most popular generative models for producing photorealistic images.
-A popular alternative is Generative Adversarial Networks (GANs), they are beyond the scope of this post.
+A popular alternative is called Generative Adversarial Networks (GANs), they are beyond the scope of this post.

 To understand the ideas behind VAE, first we need to understand regular **autoencoders**.
-To understand motivation for both regular autoencoders and VAE, we shall need some background in information theory.
-For understanding VAE we will also need some background in Bayesian machine learning.
+To understand motivation for both regular autoencoders and VAE, we need some background in information theory.
+For understanding VAE we will also cover some background in Bayesian machine learning.

 ## Information theory: entropy, mutual information and KL-divergence